 Replace the Wax Ring

 Test the repair by flushing the toilet.
 If water still pools around the base, this means a failing wax ring is causing the leak.
 Fortunately, wax rings are inexpensive and relatively straightforward to replace, though you’ll need to remove the toilet to get the job done.
 This job can take a few hours to complete and may require two people.
-If you don’t feel up to it, call a plumber for help.
-Otherwise, follow these DIY instructions:
+If you don’t feel up to it, contact a plumber for help.
+Otherwise, follow these DIY instructions to fix your leaky toilet:

 - Purchase a replacement wax ring at a home improvement store.

-- Turn off the water supply behind the toilet and flush it to empty the tank.
+- Turn off the water supply behind the toilet and flush the toilet to empty the tank.
 Mop up any leftover water in the tank and bowl with an old towel.

-- Unscrew the tee bolts, remove the toilet from the floor, and lay it on its side.
+- Unscrew the tee bolts, remove the toilet from the floor, and move it aside.

-- Clean away the deteriorated wax ring from the toilet base and flange and install the new one.
+- Clean away the deteriorated wax ring from the toilet base, remove the flange, and install the new parts.
 If the toilet tee bolts are corroded, replace them as well.

 - Reinstall the toilet in its original position.
 Tighten the tee bolts little by little on alternating sides until they’re secure.